Homestead Survival: How To Master Plan Your Own Safe Haven

 Overgrown bushes or downed logs can help significantly.

-Moving this debris every time you want to enter and leave might be a hassle.
+Moving this debris whenever you want to enter and leave might be a hassle.

 But it might be well worth the effort to keep your property hidden.